rLannes/Fingerhut_2024/README.md

 For Convenience, we provide a conda environment .yaml file that comes with all the required dependencies.

-In the lab, we developed a new version backed by rust code to make a coverage plot.
+In the lab, we developed a new version of the Python code backed by Rust code to make a coverage plot.
 It is lightning fast; a plot takes less than 30 seconds and does not require pre-splitting the bam files.
 It is still in beta, but if you are interested in trying it, let us know.